ChainSafe/game-docs-v2/docs/nft_marketplace/2_tutorial.md

 ## 4. Launch Your NFT Project

 Once you have list NFTs for your marketplace, you can access your marketplace items via RESTful set of APIs provided by the ChainSafe.
-Head over to the [Tokens API Specification](./../token-api/docs/tokenapi.mdx) to know more about how to interact with the NFTs and collections via APIs.
+Head over to the [Marketplace API Specification](./../marketplace-api/docs/marketplaceapi.mdx) to know more about how to interact with the marketplace items.